-In this course students will be introduced to basic philosophical concept, learn to navigate condensed questions, and unpack difficult concepts through the use of logical reasoning.
+In this course students will be introduced to basic philosophical concepts, learn to navigate condensed questions, and unpack difficult concepts using logical reasoning.
 Students will aim to sharpen their use of critical thinking, analytical reasoning, reading comprehension, pattern recognition, and other useful mental tools for the purpose of asking good questions, seeking correct answers, and increasing their worldview.